 Please note: itinerary is subject to change.

 Note: The northbound Grand Tour itinerary is 8 days and can be found at this link.

 Legends and Loughs, a five-day journey, departs Tuesdays.
 It makes up Day 1 through Day 5 of the “Grand Tour of Ireland,” above, and covers the Republic of Ireland (southern Ireland).

 Taste of Ireland, a three-day journey, departs on Saturdays.
-It makes up Day 5 through Day 7 of the “Grand Tour of Ireland,” above, and offers a brief taste of the Republic of Ireland by train.
+It makes up Day 5 through Day 7 of the “Grand Tour of Ireland,” above, and offers a brief taste of both Northern Ireland, and the Republic of Ireland, by train.

 For dates, pricing and more information, or to book, call (800) 478-4881 or (502) 897-1725.
 Or email [email protected]